Boundedness of elliptic Calabi-Yau varieties with a rational section: Introduction

-As in Theorem~\ref{ell.cy.thm.gen} we dropped the assumption on the simple connectedness of $Y$, there is a price to pay in terms of the assumptions we make: namely, we have to assume that the base $X$ of the fibration is rationally connected.
-Considering elliptic K-trivial varieties with a rationally connected base is a rather natural restriction: indeed, it is simple to see that when $Y$ is Calabi--Yau then the base of an elliptic fibration is always rationally connected, cf. Theorem~\ref{rc.base.cor}.
-More generally, imposing only that $K_Y$ be numerically trivial, it may happen that the base $X$ of the elliptic fibration $Y \to X$ is not rationally connected; nonetheless, such assumption implies that the elliptic fibration is isotrivial, i.e., the isomorphism type of the fibers does not change, and, moreover, that the fibers over points of codimension one on the base all have semi log-canonical singularities.
-Furthermore, $K_X \sim_\bQ 0$ and either $X$ has canonical singularities so that the Kodaira dimension of $X$ is 0, or, else, $X$ has strictly klt singularities and it is uniruled.
-When $X$ is rationally connected, a slightly weaker result than the one in Theorem~\ref{ell.cy.thm.gen} was proven by the second and third named authors,~\cite{DCS}, for dimension up to $5$; they showed that the conclusion of the theorem holds for those elliptic Calabi--Yau manifolds with a section under some extra assumptions on the birational structure of the base $X$ of the fibration.
+Since in Theorem~\ref{ell.cy.thm.gen} we dropped the assumption on the simple connectedness of $Y$, there is a price to pay in terms of the assumptions we make: namely, we have to assume that the base $X$ of the fibration is rationally connected.
+Considering elliptic K-trivial varieties with a rationally connected base is a rather natural restriction: indeed, it is simple to see that when $Y$ is Calabi--Yau then the base of an elliptic fibration is always rationally connected, cf. Corollary~\ref{rc.base.cor}.
+More generally, imposing only that $K_Y$ be numerically trivial, it may happen that the base $X$ of the elliptic fibration $Y \to X$ is not rationally connected, as it is already easy to see by taking the product of an elliptic Calabi--Yau variety (together with its base) with another K-trivial variety.
+If the base $X$ is not rationally connected, then we can consider different cases: \begin{itemize} \item if $X$ is not uniruled, then the canonical bundle formula, which we introduce in~\S~\ref{sect.cbf}, implies that the elliptic fibration $Y \to X$ is isotrivial, see, for example,~\cite{DCS}*{Theorem 2.22}; \item if $X$ is uniruled but not rationally connected, then considering its MRC fibration $X \dashrightarrow Z$, to a non-uniruled variety $Z$, one can adapt the above reasoning to show that the induced rational fibration $Y \dashrightarrow Z$ is also isotrivial. \end{itemize} When $X$ is rationally connected, a slightly weaker result than the one in Theorem~\ref{ell.cy.thm.gen} was proven by the second and third named authors,~\cite{DCS}, for dimension up to $5$; they showed that the conclusion of the theorem holds for those elliptic Calabi--Yau manifolds with a section under some extra assumptions on the birational structure of the base $X$ of the fibration.
 Hence, already in dimension $4$ and $5$, Theorem~\ref{ell.cy.thm.gen} provides a considerable improvement of our current knowledge.
+What is worth noting is that, even when $X$ is rationally connected, it is possible that $X$ is birational to a product of a klt log Calabi--Yau pair $(X_1, B_1)$ and of a rationally connected K-trivial variety $X_2$, in which case $X_2$ is forced to have strictly klt singularities.
+A rationally connected variety admitting this type of decomposition is said to be of product type, see~\S~\ref{rc.lcy.sect}.
+Then, the same reasoning as above, regarding the isotriviality of the rational fibration $Y \dashrightarrow X_2$ can still be applied, see~\S~\ref{rc.cy.sect}.
+This is definitely the most delicate case to treat in proving the boundedness of elliptic fibrations.